Reviews You Can Rely On

 Programming

-The more feature-rich computers like the Garmin Edge and Wahoo Fitness models score slightly lower due to the increased time required to configure additional features and to pair compatible accessories.
-The Wahoo ELEMNT ROAM stands out, however, with the ELEMNT Companion app, which allows you to configure it all from your smartphone and then sync it over to the head unit.
+The more feature-rich computers like the Garmin Edge models score slightly lower due to the increased time required to configure additional features and pair compatible accessories.
+If you're coming from an older Garmin Edge model, it's easy and automatic, but if you're new to the environment, it'll take some time.
+The Wahoo ELEMNT Bolt 2 stands out, however, with the ELEMNT Companion app, which allows you to configure it all from your smartphone and then sync it over to the head unit.
 The same goes for the Lezyne Mega XL.
-Their Ally V2 app is easy to use and handles almost all of the programming and setup.
+Their Ally V2 app is easy to use and handles almost all programming and setup.
 On the other hand, most of the setup of the Garmin models is done on the computer itself and is a bit more time-consuming.
+Garmin will pre-set data fields based on the sensors you connect to it, but we found it still required quite a fair bit of tweaking to get it right.

 Features

 Bike computers range from simple to extremely complex.
 When it comes to features, we focus on the features that you can use.
-It should come as no surprise that the Garmin Edge 1030, which received our accolades for its superb features and navigation, is also the most feature-rich unit we tested.
-The Edge 1030 is GPS enabled, ANT+ and Bluetooth Smart accessory compatible, has a touchscreen, and has a wealth of training, navigation, and connected features.
-The Edge 830 follows close behind in the feature department.
-Both models have too many features to mention here.
+The Garmin Edge 1040 and Edge 840 are tops in that category.
+They are both GPS enabled, ANT+ and Bluetooth Smart accessory compatible, have touchscreens, and a wealth of training, navigation, and connected features.
+But that's just skimming the surface; both models have too many features to mention.

-Connected features are those that work through a connection to your smartphone, typically through the computer's companion app.
-Examples of connected features are text and call notifications, activity uploads to fitness-tracking apps, and Live Tracking.
+Connected features work through a connection to your smartphone, typically through the computer's companion app.
+Connected features include text and call notifications, activity uploads to fitness-tracking apps, and Live Tracking.
 Most models of GPS-enabled computers have these more basic connected features.
-The Garmin Edge 1030, Edge 830, and Edge 530 take it to another level, with Group Track, transfers from device to device, weather, and rider-to-rider messaging.
-They add in even more features like hydration and nutrition tracking.
+The Garmin Edge 1040, Edge 840, and Edge Edge Explore 2 take it to another level with Group Track, device-to-device transfers, weather, and rider-to-rider messaging.
+They even add more features like hydration and nutrition tracking.
 All of the Garmin Edge models also have a unique Incident Detection feature that, when enabled, can automatically notify your contacts in the event of a crash.

 Credit: Ryan Baham

-Cycling computers are also excellent training tools, and many of them have features designed to help you work towards your fitness and training goals.
+Cycling computers are also excellent training tools; many have features designed to help you work towards your fitness and training goals.
 Strava Live is a feature that Strava Premium members can use.
-This feature takes your chosen Strava segments and provides prompts before, during, and after those segments so that you can monitor it as you go.
-Strava Live is now available on all of the GPS-enabled computers in this review.
+This feature takes your chosen Strava segments and provides prompts before, during, and after those segments so that you can monitor them as you go.
+Strava Live is now available on all GPS-enabled computers except the Edge Explore 2 in this review.
 Most GPS-enabled computers are also compatible with ANT+ and/or Bluetooth Smart sensors to monitor heart rate, cadence, speed, and power.
-Sensors provide the user with real-time quantifiable training information that is essential to improving performance.
-Some computers can also program workouts or upload them from other apps like Training Peaks.
+Sensors provide the user with real-time quantifiable training information essential to improving performance.
+Some computers can program workouts or upload them from other apps like Training Peaks.

-In contrast to the tech-heavy, feature-laden Garmin, Wahoo Fitness, and Lezyne units, we tested the Cateye Velo 7, Cateye Quick, and Cateye Strada Slim.
-These units offer more primary data collection without the help of GPS and accessory sensor compatibility.
-Although these units are lower scoring, they still provide reliable data collection for time, distance, and speed.
+In contrast to the tech-heavy, feature-laden Garmin, Wahoo Fitness, and Lezyne units, we tested the Cateye Quick.
+This unit offers more primary data collection without the help of GPS and accessory sensor compatibility.
+Although this unit is lower scoring, it still provides reliable data collection for time, distance, and speed.

-It's a lot easier to scope out routes and find the hard climbs when you're armed with awesome GPS bike computers like the Edge 830 and Wahoo ELEMNT ROAM.
+It's a lot easier to scope out routes and find the hard climbs when you're armed with awesome GPS bike computers like the Edge 840 and Wahoo ELEMNT Bolt.

 Credit: Ryan Baham